Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Constructible functions

+\vs{0.5cm} \noi We end the section with an application of the preparation result in Proposition 4.11 which we need in Section 6.

-\vs{0.5cm} {\bf 4.15 Theorem}
+\vs{0.5cm} {\bf 4.27 Theorem}

-\vs{0.1cm} {\it Let $I$ be an open interval in $\IP$ and let $f:I\to \IP[X]$ be a constructible function that is infinitely often differentiable.
+\vs{0.1cm} {\it Let $f:I\to \IP[X]$ be a $\IP$-constructible function that is infinitely often differentiable.
 Let $K$ be a closed and bounded subinterval of $I$.
-Then there are $N\in\IN_0$ and uniquely determined globally subanalytic functions $h_0,\ldots,h_N $ that are infinitely often differentiable on an open neighbourhood of $K$ such that $f|_K=\sum_{j=0}^Nh_jX^j$.}
+Then there are $N\in\IN_0$ and uniquely determined globally subanalytic functions $h_0,\ldots,h_N$ that are infinitely often differentiable on an open neighbourhood of $K$ such that $f|_K=\sum_{j=0}^Nh_jX^j$.}

 \vs{0.1cm} {\bf Proof:}